Book a Librarian

 We are always happy to answer your questions.
 For some topics, we recommend reserving one-on-one assistance from a librarian.
 Use the Book a Librarian service for help learning about library resources, computer and software basics, downloading library material, or using the library for research.

 The library supports book clubs by providing Books to Go bags.
-This service includes a bag with six copies of one title and a discussion guide to help your book group have an enjoyable reading experience.
+This service includes a bag with eight copies of one title and a discussion guide to help your book group have an enjoyable reading experience.

 While we do not currently offer computer classes, you may Book a Librarian for a one-on-one session to learn how to use computers, word processing software, email, and social media.
 We also offer access to Universal Class for self-paced online lessons.

 We gladly accept donations of books and media materials.
 Please bring your items for donation to the Downtown Library at 610 Quincy Street.
 For large donations, please call (605) 394-6139 prior to donating.

 To donate money, please visit the Rapid City Library Foundation page.

 Home Delivery Service